christopher-dG/gpymusic/README.md

 ## Crashes

-If `pmcli` crashes, your terminal settings will likely be messed up, in which case enter `stty sane` to restore order.
-And don't forget to file an issue!
+If `pmcli` crashes, your terminal settings will likely be messed up, in which case `stty sane` will restore order.
+Don't forget to file an issue!

 ### Disclaimer
 Expect bugs, and please report them!
 I hope you enjoy using pmcli, and if you don't, that's okay too because I enjoy working on it.